AntonyMei/MachinePerformanceTest/README.md

 ## 4. EfficientZero Multi Card DDP Test
 In this test, the test program runs training part of EfficientZero with multiple DDP workers.
 It evaluates the performance of single GPU as well as communication speed between multiple GPUs.
+Note that torch amp is enabled in this test.

 1. Install MCTS tree from cpp source code.

          cd test_3_EfficientZero_multi_card_ddp/core/ctree/